gmcdonagh/miniJava-Compiler/README.md

 Full compiler for UNC's version of the popular toy language miniJava.
-Takes a miniJava file and converts it into a miniJava Abstract Machine file.
+Takes a miniJava file and converts it into a miniJava Abstract Machine file which can then be interpreted by an mJAM interpreter provided to us.